lcrespom/nash/README.md

 ![alt text](nash.png)

-Press F1 to get a list of all keyboard shoutcuts and their asocciated actions.
+Pressing F1 at any time displays a list of all keyboard shoutcuts and their corresponding actions.

 ## Main features
 - Totally configurable prompt.
-- Powerful history navigation.
+- Powerful history navigation: the `up` and `down` keys navigate the history, showing only the entries that start with the current line.
 - Interactive tab-completion: pressing tab completes a file name, but if multiple matching files are available, an interactive menu is displayed, letting the user navigate and select the file name.
 - Syntax highlight, clearly coloring the different parts of a command, and warning of potential errors.
-- Line suggestions: when typing a command, if the text matches a previous command, the remaining text is displayed in grey, letting the user immediately complete the command.
+- History suggestions: when typing a command, if the text matches a previous command, the remaining text is displayed in grey, letting the user immediately complete the command.
 - Configurable color palette.
 Colors can be configured by name (e.g. red, gren, etc.) or by RGB hex as in CSS (e.g. #a6e22e).
-- Configuration and extensions are implemented as plain JavaScript code, centered around the `nashrc.js` file, which is loaded during startup.
+- Configuration and extensions are implemented as plain JavaScript code, centered around the `~/.nash/nashrc.js` file, which is loaded during startup.
 For example, color settings can be configured via JSON.
 - Extensible plugin system, with powerful default implementations.